 Cognitive Behavioral Therapy

-Typically, CBT is going to be administered in one of three settings: individual therapy, group therapy, or family/couples interventions.
-There are various different methods in which CBT is utilized to address mental health concerns and addiction, including the following options.
+Typically, CBT will be administered in one of three settings: individual therapy, group therapy, or family/couples interventions.
+There are various methods in which CBT is utilized to address mental health concerns and addiction, including the following options.

-- Acceptance and Commitment Therapy (ACT).
-There are a couple different ways ACT manifests when it comes to addiction.
+There are a couple of different ways ACT manifests regarding addiction.
 Therapists may ask clients to accept their thoughts and commit to acting in a way that aligns with their values.
-They may also ask clients to accept what they cannot control and commit to acting in a positive way that they can control.
+They may also ask clients to accept what they cannot control and commit to acting in a positive way that they can handle.

 There are many different reasons why someone might start using drugs or drinking alcohol in excess.
-Unfortunately, there is no one cause or one solution.
-Someone’s genetics or environment may play a role, underlying mental illnesses can lead to addiction…the reasons are endless since we are all unique.
+Unfortunately, there is no one cause or solution.
+Someone’s genetics or environment may play a role, and underlying mental illnesses can lead to addiction.
+The reasons are endless since we are all unique.
 Because of this, CBT works to address a variety of different aspects of human cognition and behavior.

 Some therapists may use CBT to help their clients address and manage certain emotions, deal with grief, and cope with those feelings in a healthier and more positive way than substance use.